What is the highest-paying symbol in Dragon Link?

 - High volatility slots — what to expect and how to manage sessions

-- Progressive slots explained — how jackpot pools work
+- Progressive slots explained — how prize pools work